KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 #### 2.1 Machine Learning for ENSO Forecasting

 TBD

 #### 2.2 STSF with Deep Learning

-TBD---
+TBD

----
 ### 3. Methodology

-#### 3.1 Formulation of ENSO Forecasting ProblemTBD#### 3.2 Convolutional LSTM Network

-TBD---

-A multi-channel image like grid pattern, and the specified value stand for concrete physical information.
+#### 3.1 Formulation of ENSO Forecasting ProblemA multi-channel image like grid pattern, and the specified value stand for concrete physical information.

----
+#### 3.2 Convolutional LSTM Network

-### 4. Experiment
+TBD### 4.
+Experiment

 #### 4.1 Experiment Setting